How to Manage Pests

 COMMENTS ON THE DISEASE

-The fungus overwinters as sclerotia in berry mummies on the ground or left hanging on the vine and in canes.
-Germination and spore production occur in spring.
+The fungus overwinters as sclerotia most commonly in berry mummies on the ground or left hanging on the vine and in canes.
+After rain or irrigation the sclerotia germinate and produce spores, that are moved by air currents or splashing rain.
 Infections require free water for a definite period of time depending on temperature.
-Infections may occur during bloom should rains occur; preclose rachis infections often occur on Chardonnay.
+Flowers can become infected through the stigma and scar tissue on the receptacle (tip of the pedicel) left by the detachment of the calyptra during bloom; generally the fungus then becomes dormant until late in the season when sugar concentration increases in the infected berry.
+The fungus then resumes growth and spreads throughout the berry.
+Infected berries split and leak, thus allowing the pathogen to grow and sporulate on berry surfaces and spread to adjoining berries by mid-season.
+Spores from infected fruit can directly infect intact, ripe berries as harvest approaches.
 Late-season infections are most severe when relative humidity exceeds 92%, free moisture is present on the fruit surface, and temperatures are in the 58° to 82°F range.
 Berries that have been damaged by insects, birds, machinery, etc. may become infected at any time after the fruit begins to ripen because the juice in the berry can provide the necessary water and nutrients for fungal growth.

-Excellent control has been achieved using canopy management and leaf removal in particular.
-Removal of basal leaves or basal lateral shoots at or immediately after berry set has resulted in significantly reduced incidence and severity of disease.
+Designing vineyards to the anticipated vigor of the site conditions will produce balanced canopies with moderate shoot vigor that optimizes leaf and cluster exposure and can reduce the conditions that promote Botrytis bunch rot.
+Canopy management practices such as shoot thinning, hedging, and leaf removal can be used to manage canopy density when appropriate.
+Removal of basal leaves immediately after berry set has resulted in significantly reduced incidence and severity of disease.
 In warmer growing areas, be careful not to remove excessive numbers of leaves, which can lead to sunburned fruit.
-This condition is made worse when leaves are removed later in the season.
-If leaves are removed at cluster set, the berries acclimate readily to the sunlight and develop a thick cuticle that helps prevent sunburn as well as Botrytis infection.
+This condition is made worse when leaves are removed later in the season especially on canopies with southern and western afternoon exposures.
+If leaves are removed at fruit set, the berries acclimate readily to the sunlight and develop a thicker cuticle that helps prevent sunburn as well as Botrytis infection.

 Organically Acceptable Methods